cloudevents/spec/messagecatalog/spec.md

 producer(s) might send.
 The catalog can store multiple versions of a message definition.

+When a defined message is meant to carry a payload, this specification allows fro references to an external schema document or to embed such a document.
+The external reference MAY refer to a CNCF Schema Registry endpoint.

+Structurally and functionally, this message catalog API is very similar to the CNCF Schema Registry API, and it is reasonable and desirable for those APIs to be collocated in the same service and on the same endpoint.

 The message definition entries in the catalog contain some fixed metadata information.
 That fixed information MUST uniquely identify the type of message and depends on the particular message information model.
 For example, for CNCF